harisdtu/46700/_build/html/_sources/intro-gridmodelling.md

 In addition, the capability to regulate active and reactive power varies between technologies.
 Conventional synchronous generators must operate with a power factor no lower than cos φ = 0.9 (either lagging or leading).
 For modelling purposes in PowerFactory, use the **Synchronous Generator** model for conventional units, and the **Static Generator** model for solar and wind power.
 All generators should include appropriate reactive power control (either static or constant voltage) and must respect operational limits, as covered in the tutorial: lower output limits are 80% for nuclear, 50% for coal, and 20% for gas and oil plants, all expressed as percentages of their power rating.

 Synchronous machines operate at a voltage level of 20 kV, so they must be connected to either the 132 kV or 400 kV grid via a transformer.
-For simplicity, you can assume the transformer's rated power is 125% of the generator's apparent power rating.
+For simplicity, you can assume the transformer's rated power is around 125% of the generator's apparent power rating.

 ## Reactive Power Compensation

 To maintain voltage stability and minimize transmission losses, your grid design may include reactive power compensation equipment.
-This can consist of shunt capacitors, shunt reactors, synchronous condensers, or Static Var Compensators (SVCs).
+This can consist of shunt capacitors, shunt reactors, synchronous condensers, or Static Var Compensators (SVCs) - Static VAR Systems in PowerFactory.
 These devices can be placed at buses where voltage support is necessary.

 However, due to cost and system complexity, the use of reactive compensation should be limited.
 You are allowed to install up to five reactive power compensation devices in total across the network, each of maximum 50 MVA capacity.